VirtusLab-Open-Source/strapi-plugin-comments/README.md

 - **Any Content Type relation:** Comments can by linked to any of your Content Types by default.
 Simply, you're controlling it.
 - **Moderation Panel:** Search & Filter through the bucket with your auditory comments.
 Manage them by blocking single ones or full threads.
 All in combined list &amp; hierarchical tree view of threads.
 - **Automated Bad Words filtering:** By detault end users are not allowed to post abusing comments where bad words have been used.
-- **Abuse Reporting & Reviewing:** Built on top of Node.js, Strapi delivers amazing performance.
+- **Abuse Reporting & Reviewing:** Don't allow inferior language, react to reports from your community

 ## Content Type model relation to Comment